noahgibbs/self_conscious_dgd/02_History.md

 The ton of money never materialised.
 I'm sure you're shocked.
 But the remains of SkotOS is still out there, and these days is open source as well under the name "ChatTheatre."
 It remains one of the most advanced text games ever made, a title which has few serious contenders.

 Dworkin eventually decided to handle licensing more like how other languages do.
-Since 2010, DGD and Hydra use the AGPL.
+Since 2010, DGD uses the AGPL and Hydra is basically the "expanded commercial version."
 Does that mean you have to distribute the full code to your DGD app is somebody connects to the server?
 Not according to Dworkin.
 He says that a DGD interpreter running your source code doesn't count as "linking."

 ## Weird Stuff

 DGD has also been used for iChat, which became Yahoo!
 Chatrooms.
 There was one Bitcoin exchange built in DGD, once.
-Geir Harald Hanssen [wrote his thesis about DGD](https://geir-hansen.com/distributedworld.pdf).
+Geir Harald Hansen [wrote his thesis about DGD](https://geir-hansen.com/distributedworld.pdf).